 The idea of ‘hiraeth‘ is a human condition, and the idea of ‘home’ is the subject of many works of art.
 Home is more than just a shelter, it is a feeling, one that we can’t always explain.
 It can even evolve and change as we grow.

 You retain all copyrights to your work.
 This is a platform for creating dialogue and building community.
 We are a team of volunteers and do not make a profit off any of this.
-The only term is that upon submission, you will be asked to subscribe to our newsletter.
-Newsletter will only come out once or twice a year, informing you of upcoming events which may be of interest.
 If you have any other questions, please email us.
 Click on the relevant link to submit: